LucasHenriqueDiniz/cron-item-watcher/README.md

   - Games to watch: TF2, CS2, Dota 2, and Rust
   - Watch terms and terms to ignore
-  - Maximum price threshold
+  - Maximum and minimum price thresholds

 - MannCo settings:

   - Games to watch: TF2, CS2, Dota 2, and Rust
   - Watch terms and terms to ignore
-  - Maximum price threshold
+  - Maximum and minimum price thresholds

 - Discord webhook appearance (username and avatar)